Tom-Bom-badil/home-assistant_helios-vallox/www/helios_vallox_ventilation/lovelace_cards/readme.md

 ## Remote control card

 In [remote_control.yaml](./remote_control.yaml) you can find a simulated remote control.
-I have successfully tested it in a 1/4 screen column of a `sections`dashboard both on my PC (WQHD) and on my mobile phone.
+I have successfully tested it in a 1/4 screen column of a `sections`dashboard both on my PC (WQHD) and on my mobile phone; although I am still struggeling a bit with the HA companion app (iOS).

 https://github.com/user-attachments/assets/61a7da07-2e30-4184-b3d3-079c99e9cbc1